 Synthetic insulation, on the other hand isn’t quite as environmentally friendly.
 It is made of plastic.
 Once it makes its way into a landfill at the end of its useful life, it will sit for decades or centuries before it degrades.
 It can also break down into microplastics which can cause some serious problems for the environment.

 A few companies are working on biodegradable types of synthetic insulation.
 For example, PrimaLoft synthetic insulation is supposed to degrade within a year.
-For more info, check out this interesting article.
 In some cases, synthetic insulation can be recycled as well.

 Another problem with synthetic insulation is that the production process isn’t very eco-friendly.
 Several harmful chemicals and carcinogens are used in the production of synthetic materials like polyester.
 These can make their way into the air and water and cause ecological damage.